Go Back

 Preparing the Ribs

-• Place ribs in a single layer on baking sheet.
-Season with salt and pepper and top with the lemon slices
+• Place each rack of ribs on a sheet of aluminum foil large enough to make an envelope with the ribs encased.
+Season with salt and pepper and top with the lemon slices.

 Barbecue Sauce